YMoso/Double_Pendulum/README.md

-# 🎢 Double Pendulum Simulation
+# Double Pendulum Simulation

-A physics-based simulation of a double pendulum using Python.
-Simulates chaotic motion, visualizes the angles, and animates the motion using `matplotlib`.
+This project simulates the chaotic motion of a double pendulum using Python.
+It supports both Euler and RK4 (Runge–Kutta 4th order) numerical integration methods, provides detailed visualizations of the pendulum's behavior, and supports multi-pendulum comparisons.

 ---

-## 📦 Features
+## Features

-- Simulates double pendulum dynamics using `scipy.integrate.solve_ivp`
+- Physics-based simulation using `scipy.integrate.solve_ivp`
-- Configurable through a Python `config.py` file
+- RK4 and Euler integration methods available
-- Clean architecture with separation of simulation logic, configuration, and visualization
+- Modular architecture separating configuration, simulation, controls, and visualization
+- Visualizations include:
-- Plots angle vs time
+  - Angle vs time plots
+  - Energy conservation plots
+  - Phase space and configuration space plots
-- Animates pendulum motion with `matplotlib.animation`
+  - Trajectory plots for each pendulum mass
+- Real-time animation of the pendulum(s)
+- Multi-pendulum mode: simulate many pendulums with slightly different starting conditions

 ---
 1. **Installation:**
    - Make sure you have Python installed on your system.
    - Clone the repository to your local machine: